Experienced Child Custody Lawyer Serving Families in Fulton County, Forsyth County, and Beyond

 Because a child’s needs will change as he or she gets older, or a parent’s financial or personal circumstances may change, custody modifications can take place well after a divorce is finalized.
 Child support may also be subject to modifications, as the financial standing of one or both parents can change through time.

-For help determining the best custody and visitation arrangements for your family, call Miles Hansford, LLC, at (770) 574-6688 to fill out our online form.
-Our Cumming child custody lawyer can help.
+For help determining the best custody and visitation arrangements for your family, call Miles Hansford Law Firm, at (770) 574-6688 to fill out our online form.
+Our Alpharetta child custody lawyer can help.